josephtownshend/MVF_Tech_Test/README.md

 ### Friday

 Application is now returning the users favourite programming language.
-However it errors if the username is incorrect and it has no logic to deal with scenario if 2+ languages have the same count.
+However it errors if the username is incorrect and it has no logic to deal with scenario if 2+ languages have the same count, which despite not causing an error isn't an accurate return.

 ![screenshot of page after username has been submitted](https://github.com/josephtownshend/MVF_Tech_Test/blob/master/images/Screenshot_3.jpg)

+I also extracted the script out of the main.html file and into it's own file/folder.
+At this point I feel quite happy with my progress, I am keen to fix the two issues mentioned previously and possibly if I have time to rebuild with testing.